Klvxn/Bloggr/README.md

 ```

 #### Start the local server
-Use either of these commands to start the local server
 ```
 flask --app app/main --debug run
 ```

-Open your browser and go to http://127.0.0.1:5000
+Open your browser and go to http://127.0.0.1:5000 <br>
-There is currently no blogs or users in the database.
+There are currently no blogs or users in the database.
 You'd have to create an account to add or update blogs etc.

 #### To run tests
 ```
 coverage run -m pytest --disable-warnings
 ```

+### PS
+Shout out to our tutors at AltSchool Africa.
+They are the reason I was able to finish this project.